simeononsecurity/simeononsecurity.ch/content/articles/five-key-skills-every-information-systems-manager-should-have/index.en.md

 To develop and improve these skills, consider pursuing **training** and **education**, both through formal courses and certifications, such as those offered by platforms like **Coursera**, **Udemy**, or **edX**.
 Seek **on-the-job experience** by taking on challenging assignments and participating in **cross-functional teams**.
 Find a **mentor** who can offer guidance and support, and actively engage in **networking** by attending industry events and conferences.

-In summary, by developing and refining these skills, an MIS can become an effective manager of information systems and drive organizational success.
+To sum up, by developing and refining these skills, an MIS can become an effective manager of information systems and drive organizational success.
 Embrace continuous learning, stay updated with advancements in the field, and apply your skills in real-world scenarios.
 As a result, you can excel in the role of an MIS and contribute to the growth and success of your organization.